Morton00000/FyD-1.5.1/README.md

 If anyone needs help starting on textures feel free to use the pack as a base.

 If you do use the pack please let people know and link back to the thread.

+Anyone is free to use the build script (modifed or not) to build their texture packs if they want to.
 ***
 ###Folder Info